 - In Area F, one Environment Canada station monitors Climate Normal from 1981 - 2010 in Vanderhoof. - According to Environment Canada, in the Vanderhoof area, the minimum extreme temperature recorded was -47 degrees Celsius and occurred in December of 1984.
-On average, there are less than 2.4 days in January where the temperature reaches below -30 degrees Celsius.
-(Canada E., Climate Normal 1981-2010 - Fraer Lake North Shore, Climate ID 109C0LF, 2021)
+On average,

-Climate Norm's 1981-2010
+Climate Norm's 1981-20103